SALE! Use code blackfriday for 40% off everything!

 • The number, K, of required clusters.

-• The number of attempts, denoting the number of times that the algorithm will be executed with different initial labelling, in an attempt to find the best cluster compactness.
+• The number of attempts, denoting the number of times the algorithm will be executed with different initial labeling to find the best cluster compactness.

-• The manner by which the cluster centers will be initialised, whether random, user-supplied, or through a center initialization method such as kmeans++, as specified by the parameter flags.
+• How the cluster centers will be initialized, whether random, user-supplied, or through a center initialization method such as kmeans++, as specified by the parameter flags.

 The k-means clustering algorithm in OpenCV returns:

-• The predicted cluster labels, y_pred, which associate each input data point to its corresponding cluster.
+• The predicted cluster labels y_pred, associate each input data point with its corresponding cluster.

 • The centers coordinates of each cluster of data points.